Hancock County Ga.

 A Sad Death

 Last night at 11:30 o'clock Mrs. Francis A. Thomas, the wife of Dr. Francis A. Thomas, of Sparta, Ga, died at the residence of her son, Mr. Lewis Thomas.
 Mrs. Thomas was the daughter of Colonel Lewis Wimberly, of Centerville, Talbott county.
-She died on the anniversary of her birth and was seventy-one years old.
+She died on the anniversary of her birth and was seventeen years old.
 Mrs. Thomas, who had been quiet feeble for a long time, was on a visit to her son.
 Though her death was expected she died very much sooner than her loved ones thought.
 A few days ago she was able to sit up and talk to her friends.
 Her children are Solicitor Lewis Thomas, of Atlanta; Dr. Joseph M. Thomas, of Atlanta, Mr. Walter P. Thomas, of Elberton; Mr Frank G. Thomas, of Sparta; Mr. Henry Thomas, of Sparta, Ga., and Mrs A J. Perryman, of Talbotton, Ga.
 The body will be taken to Sparta and the funeral and burial will take place on Sunday.

 November 19, 1895